-He began the marathon on April 12, 1980, when he dipped his leg in the Atlantic Ocean before starting towards Vancouver, on Canada’s Pacific coast; however, Fox’s health began deteriorating near the halfway mark.
+Fox began his marathon on April 12, 1980, when he dipped his leg in the Atlantic Ocean before starting towards Vancouver on Canada’s Pacific coast; however, his health began deteriorating near the halfway mark.

-He ran 5,373 kilometres in 143 days and raised more than $11 million for cancer research.
+Fox ran 5,373 kilometres in 143 days and raised more than $11 million for cancer research.

-By February 1981, donations hit $24.17 million, reaching Fox’s goal of $1 for each of Canada’s 24 million residents.
+By February 1981, donations hit $24.17 million, reaching Fox’s goal of receiving $1 for each of Canada’s 24 million residents.

 Since its inception in 1981, the Terry Fox Run has raised more than $750 million via the Terry Fox Foundation.